canankarakoc/canankarakoc/content/post/_index.md

 ---
 title: Journal of inner work
-subtitle: A spiritual awakening story that might help others.
+subtitle: A spiritual awakening story (not an advice) that might help others.
 cms_exclude: true

 # View.